Chart Color Schemes

 Ocean Shores has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to influence the region: Place Plan for New Brighton, South Golden Beach and Ocean Shores, Bayside Brunswick Heads (Wallum), Marshalls Creek Boardwalk, Gulgan Village.
-The following list focuses on those most relevant.
+Local infrastructure projects, major developments, and planning schemes significantly impact regional performance.
+AreaSearch has identified a total of 3 projects expected to influence the area.
+The key initiatives include the Place Plan for New Brighton, South Golden Beach and Ocean Shores, Bayside Brunswick Heads (Wallum), Marshalls Creek Boardwalk, and Gulgan Village, with details provided on those most relevant to the community.

 Professional plan users can use the search below to filter and access additional projects.